 Since 2014, a travel agency in Kyoto, Japan, has been offering two-day solo wedding packages for women.
 Some choose the ceremony to feel like a bride for a day, while others have already been married and are unsatisfied with their wedding experience or their choice of partner.
 More recently, blogger and influencer Kshama Bindu married herself in India’s first sologamy marriage, stating that she always wanted to be a bride but not a wife.

 For many, being single is a positive and not a problem that needs solving.
 People can feel perfectly happy with themselves and their lives as an individual without the need for another half to make them whole.
 While there are a lot of pros to the support and companionship of a partner, solo living can offer a lot of freedoms, giving you the opportunity to travel, have new experiences or simply do nothing without having to compromise.
-Although being in a relationship doesn’t mean that travelling solo is off the table, it’s certainly easier when there’s only one person to consider.
+Although being in a relationship doesn’t mean that traveling solo is off the table, it’s certainly easier when there’s only one person to consider.

 Can you legally marry yourself?

-Self-marriages are not legally recognised anywhere in the world, so don’t expect any additional legal rights if you opt to say “I do” to yourself.
+Self-marriages are not legally recognized anywhere in the world, so don’t expect any additional legal rights if you opt to say “I do” to yourself.
 However, the people who choose sologamy do so as a symbol of commitment to themselves and their personal growth.
 It’s the act itself that’s important.
 The fact that the ritual isn’t legally binding doesn’t detract from that.

 In conservative parts of the world, and those with a very strong religious presence, there is some controversy around the practice.
 When Kshama Bindu opted to marry herself at a Hindu temple, it sparked outrage and the threat of protests, so she opted to change the venue to avoid any further trouble.